The Power of Hopeful Realism in Storytelling

 What Hopeful Realism Can Teach Us

-Hopeful realism isn't just for stories.
+Hopeful realism isn’t just for stories.
 It can also reshape personal or business narratives.
-Instead of boasting about new services or forcing AI products on customers, focus on their struggles.
-The digital world feels like a jungle now, filled with ads, paywalls, and data issues.
-Navigating the internet has shifted from fun to a chore.
+Instead of bragging about new services or pushing AI products on customers, focus on their struggles.
+The digital world now feels like a jungle, filled with ads, paywalls, and data concerns.
+Navigating the internet has shifted from enjoyable to a chore.

-This is why "enshittification" became the word of the year for 2023.
-Users are tired of the gradual quality decline of online platforms.
+This is why “enshittification” became the word of the year for 2023.
+Users are tired of the gradual decline in quality on online platforms.
 We crave a time when the internet was simpler and more accessible.

 In two words, more authentic.